Financial Awareness for Caregiving Families

 Catches Problems Early

-AI-powered awareness flags unusual transactions, missed recurring payments, and changes in spending patterns, so you find out before the damage is done, not after.
+AI-powered awareness surfaces unusual transactions, missed recurring payments, and changes in spending patterns, so you find out before the damage is done, not after.

 Built Around Consent, Not Control